mrgrt/heart-like-wordpress-plugin/README.md

 ## What does the plugin do?

 The plugin adds a heart-like icon to posts.
 Users can clicked on the heart icon to 'like' the post.
-This updates the number of likes the post has.
+This updates the number of likes a post has.

-Currently the plugin works based on cookies.
-A user doesn't have to login to like a post.

-Future versions may have option to toggle whether use has to be logged in or not.
+**New feature:**

+If user is logged out then likes are based on cookies.
+If the user is logged in, the likes are based on user meta.
+This means a logged in user can come back to the site in the future and see which posts they have liked.

+Users can view their liked posts by viewing posts and seeing an active heart icon.
+Currently there isn't to view all liked posts in one place.

 ## Demo: